noudald/rest-frameworks/README.md

 # Collection of REST-ish frameworks in various languages

-Meant as a practice database for building rest frameworks.
+Meant as a practice repository for building rest frameworks.